Metallicity dependence of the H/H$_2$ and C$^+$/C/CO distributions in a resolved self-regulating interstellar medium: Discussion

 In this section, we compare our results with previous simulations in the literature.
 As resolved multi-phase ISM simulations at low metallicities are rare, we will focus on the solar-metallicity case which is most widely studied.

 \citet{2014MNRAS.441.1628S} simulated a large patch of the Milky Way and found $F_{\rm dark} = 46\%$ adopting $N^{\rm obs}_{\rm CO,th} = 10^{16}\ {\rm cm^{-2}}$.
 If we adopt the same threshold, we find $F_{\rm dark} = 78\%$ in the time-dependent case which is significantly higher.
 However, their simulations did not include gravity and stellar feedback, both of which are expected to change the dynamics of gas substantially.
 In addition, their simulation domain covers a galactocentric radius from 5 kpc to 10 kpc with a radial profile of gas surface density, and so the results may not be directly comparable.
+Finally, their adopted chemistry network (NL97) tends to over-produce CO as shown in \citet{2012MNRAS.421..116G}.
 More recently, \citet{2020MNRAS.492.1594S} adopted a similar setup but included gravity and supernova feedback.
 They found $F_{\rm H_2} = 21.4\%$ in their feedback-dominated model, significantly higher than our $Z^{\prime} = 1$ run where $F_{\rm H_2} = 2.0\%$.
 This again might be simply due to their larger simulation domain (their ``zoom-in'' box is 3 kpc on a side and centered on the solar galactocentric radius), which include regions with higher gas surface density.
 The molecular fraction is expected to be rather sensitive to the total hydrogen surface density around $\Sigma_{\rm H,tot} = 10\ {\rm M_\odot pc^{-2}}$ as this is the transition between the atomic-dominated and molecular-dominated regimes \citep{2008AJ....136.2846B}.
 In our case, $\Sigma_{\rm H,tot} \approx 5.8\ {\rm M_\odot pc^{-2}}$, so the ISM is expected to be dominated by atomic hydrogen.